Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all processes in the list are selected.

-  Depending of the process status, the editing toolbar may display different buttons.
+  Depending on the process status, the editing toolbar displays the following buttons:

   - ![Abort](/Assets/Icons/Stop.png "[Abort]") (Abort)
     Click this button to end the process.
 This button is displayed when the process status is *Error* or *In Progress*.
 When clicking this button, the process status changes to *Aborted*.